revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 #### **Diversification rates**

 We now specify speciation and extinction rates for each state.
-These parameters are sampled from log-normal distributions; we first define auxiliary parameters drawn from normal distributions and then exponentiate them to ensure positive values.
+These parameters are sampled from log-normal distributions.
+To achieve this, we first define auxiliary parameters drawn from normal distributions and then exponentiate them to ensure positive values.
 We start by defining the following priors:

 {% snippet scripts/hisse_8_transitions.Rev %}
 total_taxa <- observed_phylogeny.ntips()